Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 - Full-Board Lodging: All meals are included except alcoholic drinks, sodas, and snacks that you might order apart from meals.
 Some luxury Lodges have non-premium alcoholic beverages and sodas.

 - Gorilla -Chimpanzee Trekking: Gorilla – Chimpanzee Trekking Permits are included in your Safari.
-Additionally, we provide porter services, a walking stick for support, and bottled water.
+We also provide porter services, a walking stick for support, and bottled water.
 Read our Practical Gorilla Trekking Advice:

 - WiFi Internet Access: Most Lodges only provide a WiFi Internet Connection in the main lodge.
 We offer you a MiFi Router that gives you and your party access to the internet in your cottage or room, depending on nearby transmission towers.
 Read Staying in touch with home.